 With the Lindor chocolates, I undid one side of the sweet and put the skewer into the wrapper (taking care not to pierce the chocolate – you don’t need the skewer to touch the sweet).
 Twirl the wrapper around the skewer and take a piece of floral tape to secure the sweet to the skewer.
 Make sure it’s pretty tight (this is why I use floral tape, it’s very flexible but very strong).
 Repeat this process for all the sweets until all of them are on skewers.

-Take a piece of tissue paper and cut it into a square.
+Next, take a piece of tissue paper and cut it into a square.
 The size is personal preference but I used a piece of roughly 20 x 20 cm.

-Repeat this process for the cellophane or organza.
+Do the same with the cellophane or organza.
 Put both squares on top of each other.
 Find the centre of the tissue/organza squares and stick the skewer in the middle so that the tissue/organza combination form a “flower” around the chocolate centre.
 Finally tie the tissue/organza around the skewer with the floral tape to secure it.

 Putting the chocolate bouquet together

 I didn’t add tissue and organza to all skewers to avoid it getting too hectic.
 I started off with 10 skewers that had both organza and tissue paper around them.
 Spread them around the floral foam and fill up the gaps with the skewers without the tissue/organza.
 However, of course you can have a play with the display and see what feels right for you.
 You can always add more organza and tissue to the skewers if you want a fuller display.
+I didn’t take photos of this part (oopsie!), but I hope it speaks for itself.

 Simply push the skewers into the foam and start to build up the display.
 When you are pushing the “flowers”, make sure you are holding the skewer to push and not the chocolate, as this may fall off.
 Add more chocolates and tissue/organza combination depending on what effect you want to achieve.